strapi/documentation/docs/developer-docs/latest/developer-resources/content-api/integrations/sapper.md

 ## Conclusion

-Here is how to request your Collection Types in Strapi using Sapper.
+Here is how to request your collection types in Strapi using Sapper.
 Learn more about Svelte with their [official documentation](https://sapper.svelte.dev/docs)/